Dyson V11 Torque Drive vs. Outsize

 However, specialty tools will vary depending on where you buy these vacuums.

-Here’s what I got from the V11 Torque Drive variant.
+Here’s what I’ve got in the V11 Torque Drive variant.

-- Stubborn brush tool: It has stiffer bristles than the combination and the soft dusting brush, making it great for cleaning pet hair.
+5. Stubborn brush tool: It features stiffer bristles than the combination and soft dusting brush, making it ideal for removing pet hair.

 And the V11 Outsize (Gold)